 Beliefs about Life and Death in Unitarian Universalism

-Unitarian Universalist memorial services and funerals are also common.
-These ceremonies may be developed by the loved ones of the deceased working closely with the presiding minister.
-If you would like arrange such a service, please contact a congregation near you and make arrangements to speak with the minister.
+Unitarian Universalist memorial services and funerals are moving occasions.
+Because our tradition has no “one way” of doing funerals, our ministers are able to create personalized services that mourn and celebrate the unique individual who has died.
+Friends and loved ones of the deceased work closely with the presiding minister in creating the service.
+If you would like arrange such a service, please contact a congregation near you.

 For more information contact firstname.lastname@example.org.